The Ultimate Beach-Lovers' Getaway in St. Pete-Clearwater

 BEYOND THE BEACH

 We know that it can be hard to tear yourself away from the beach, but we promise that the rest of St. Pete-Clearwater is just as worthy of exploration – and you don’t even need to drive.
 From Clearwater Beach, the Jolley Trolley will take you to walkable downtown Dunedin and the Greek community of Tarpon Springs.
-A ferry shuttles across to downtown Clearwater, where you can check out brand-new Coachman Park.
+A ferry shuttles across to downtown Clearwater, where you can check out beautiful Coachman Park.
 If you’re hanging out in St. Pete Beach, board the SunRunner to be whisked away to must-see St. Pete spots including the Grand Central District and the Central Arts District.

 Learn more about transportation in St. Pete-Clearwater